wp-plugins/sharexy/readme.txt

 It's all in your hands and it's up to you whether you want to earn money advertising with the help of our new widget and TrafficMiner or  just use social sharing features and attract target traffic to your blog.

-**There's plenty of combinations – you'll surely find the one which suits you best!**
+**There's plenty of combinations  you'll surely find the one which suits you best!**

 *Learn more about [Sharexy](http://sharexy.com/how_it_work) and [TrafficMiner](http://sharexy.com/about_traffic_miner) at [Sharexy.com](http://sharexy.com)*

 ***Stunning design and easy setup***

-Designers and creative contributors from all over the world have already taken care of you by submitting awesome widget styles, one of which is exactly what you’ve been looking for.
+Designers and creative contributors from all over the world have already taken care of you by submitting awesome widget styles, one of which is exactly what you've been looking for.
 Fed up with surfing blogs and forums searching for the right design of sharing buttons?
 Search no more - customize everything as you want in a blink of an eye with just a few clicks!